lundquist-ecology-lab/biostatistics_with_python/README.md

 # Biostatistics (Biol 218) with Python textbook and assignments

 Welcome to the GitHub repository for the textbook and assignments for Biostatistics (Biol 218) at Marymount Manhattan College.
 In this course, we will be using the `Python` programming language through the use of Jupyter notebooks to present information, work through problems, and produce statistical reports.
 ## Quick Start Guide

-A complete walkthrough video can be found [here]()

 Step 1: Read the [syllabus here](syllabus.md)